What to wear at Forest School

 Getting cold is one of the main factors affecting enjoyment of sessions, particularly in the winter.
 Staying warm is more important than staying dry, and being wet, warm and comfortable is suprisingly cheap and easy with the correct clothing.

 Send your children in clothes you don’t mind getting muddy, smelling of smoke and picking up a bit of wear and tear!

-Ideally these would be man-made ‘tech’ or ‘sport’ fabrics (eg polyester, polyproylene, merino wool, etc) that stay warm when wet.
+Ideally these would be ‘sports’ fabrics- either natural (wool) or man-made ‘tech’ or ‘sport’ fabrics (polyester, polyproylene, etc) that stay warm when wet.
 Look for key words like ‘active’, ‘sport’, and ‘wicking’, and avoid anything with cotton on the label.

 In summer, please send your child with some sort of spare jacket or jumper, and sun cream applied.